-— We often talk about wind chills this time of year because it’s an indication of what the temperature feels like.
+Wind chills is an indication of what the temperature feels like.

 Wind chill values are based on the rate of heat loss from exposed skin.

 As the wind increases, it pulls heat away from the body, cooling down the skin and eventually the internal body temperature.
-This is why we say it "feels" colder outside than the air temperature actually is sometimes in the winter, said Storm Center 7 Meteorologist Kirstie Zontini.
+This is why we often say it “feels” colder outside than the air temperature in the winter, Storm Center 7 Meteorologist Kirstie Zontini said.

 The calculation the National Weather Service uses for wind chill looks at how cold it is as well as windy.